hhroc/traffairious/README.md

 Install the dependencies with

-    python setup.py install
+    pip install -r requirements.txt

-and then run traffairious with
+and run the application with

     python run.py